I ran this pitch. Here’s our first bit of work.

 A global campaign for Guinness that picked up a D&AD pencil.

 One of the most successful British campaigns of all time.
 We decided to make the ad 122 seconds; one for every year it had been around.
-This added to the PR story making it front-page news in The Mirror and centre spread in The Sun (two of the UK’s biggest tabloids).
-It also won Grand Prix at British Arrows, IPA Effectiveness Grand Prix, fours Pencils at D&AD and two at the One show, the industry voted it Campaign of the Year and the public voted it Ad of the Decade.
+This added to the PR story making it front-page news in The Mirror and centre spread in The Sun.
+It also won Grand Prix at British Arrows, IPA Effectiveness Grand Prix, fours Pencils at D&AD, two at the One show, the industry voted it Campaign of the Year and the public voted it Ad of the Decade.